© Trails End Iris, All Rights Reserved. Last Updated: Jan 2010

 63cm) tall with blooms starting mid to late May.
 They are also referred to as Table Iris due to their

 effectiveness in table arrangements.
-Top award is the Williamson-White medal (WW).
 The stems are

 slender and wiry holding blooms not more than 15 cm (6 inches) wide combined height and width.
 A

 pleasing fragrance is especially important since they are used as cut flowers.
+Top Award is the

 Border Bearded (BB)